pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 1. Run `karabiner_console_user_server`.
 2. Try to open console_user_server Unix domain socket.
-3. Karabiner-Core-Service seizes input devices.
+3. Karabiner-Core-Service starts grabbing the input devices that should be modified.

 ### Other notes